Getting Started

 To embed Diva.js in your page, create a container element and initialise the viewer:

-<div id="diva-viewer"></div>
+<div id="diva-wrapper"></div>

 <script>

-const viewer = new Diva('diva-viewer', {
+const viewer = new Diva('diva-wrapper', {

 objectData: 'https://example.org/manifest.json'